onflow/flow-cli/testing/better/README.md

 ## 👋 Welcome Flow Developer!

-Welcome to your new Flow project.
 This project is a starting point for you to develop smart contracts on the Flow Blockchain.
 It comes with example contracts, scripts, transactions, and tests to help you get started.

 ## 🔨 Getting started